galaxyproject/tools-iuc/CONTRIBUTING.md

 * Tools must contain tests (and test-data)
 * The tests must pass
 * The tools should pass linting by planemo (`planemo lint tool.xml`)
-* If there's a relevant paper for the tool, it should be cited with a [citation](https://wiki.galaxyproject.org/Admin/Tools/ToolConfigSyntax#A.3Ccitations.3E_tag_set) block
+* If there's a relevant paper for the tool, it should be cited in a [citation](https://wiki.galaxyproject.org/Admin/Tools/ToolConfigSyntax#A.3Ccitations.3E_tag_set) block